hokamoto/pleroma-mirror/docs/installation/gentoo_en.md

 * Git clone the PleromaBE repository and make the Pleroma user the owner of the directory:

-It is highly recommended you use your own fork for the `https://path/to/repo` part below, however if you foolishly decide to forego using your own fork, the primaray repo `https://git.pleroma.social/pleroma/pleroma` will work here.
+It is highly recommended you use your own fork for the `https://path/to/repo` part below, however if you foolishly decide to forego using your own fork, the primary repo `https://git.pleroma.social/pleroma/pleroma` will work here.

 ```shell
  pleroma$ cd ~